This screen allows you to configure whether ZAP checks to see if you are running the latest version when it starts, and

 ZAP will only make one request, and the only information included will be the current version you are on.

 If selected then ZAP will automatically download new ZAP releases when they are available and prompt you to install them.

 If selected then ZAP will automatically download and install any updates to the add-ons you have installed.

 If selected then ZAP will automatically download and install any updates to the scanner rules you have installed.

 These are a subset of the full set of add-ons installed.

-If selected then ZAP will inform you if and when any add-ons are promoted to ‘release’ quality.
+If selected then ZAP will inform you if and when any add-ons are promoted to ‘release’ status.

-These add-ons will have been thoroughly tested and reviewed, and you can be sure they are of the highest quality.
+These add-ons will have been thoroughly tested and reviewed, and you can be sure they are of the highest status.